How does Exodus store and use my data?

 The first component of this protection is the secure encryption of your metadata.
 A key derived from your recovery phrase is used to encrypt your backup metadata.
 This means the only way to decrypt this data is if someone knows your recovery phrase, at which point, you probably have bigger problems to deal with!

-Exodus goes one step further to obscure and protect your data by making all data files used to synch your account between devices the same relative size so even a casual observer with access to this data could not sniff out differences by comparing unique file sizes.
-Another way to think of this is imagine millions of securely locked files, all with passwords only known to individuals, and then all of them wrapped in the exact same square brown box tossed into a large bin.
-Not only would anyone finding this data not be able to open and access this information, they would not know even where to start to determine what specific brown box belongs to who.
+Exodus goes one step further to obscure and protect your data by making all data files used to sync your account between devices the same relative size so even a casual observer with access to this data could not sniff out differences by comparing unique file sizes.
+Another way to think of this is to imagine millions of securely locked files, all with passwords only known to individuals, and then all of them wrapped in the exact same square brown box tossed into a large bin.
+Not only would anyone finding this data not be able to open and access this information, but they also would not know even where to start to determine what specific brown box belongs to who.

 Even further, similar to a public blockchain like Bitcoin, this data is not directly bundled with any personal names that can easily link transactions to individual users.

 These same rules apply to malicious hackers looking for data or even Exodus employees and our own founders for that matter.
 This is the reason if you email Exodus Support to help you unlock your wallet or have us help you reset your password, we can’t.
 Only you have access to the backup that can decrypt your files.
 It was designed this way from the beginning to give full control to only you.

 Do keep in mind nearly all blockchain networks, except for a few privacy networks like Monero, are designed to provide transparent and public information about transactions although no associated personal data is typically associated to these transactions.
 In practice, this means anyone can see any transaction sent on the Bitcoin network, but unless you have sophisticated tracking in place, it is not immediately clear which transaction belongs to which individual.
 In Exodus, these transactions are using the same public blockchains, although we do not store this information.